 Working hours are generally between 8.00am and 2.30pm, however this can vary depending on your consultant.

-On the first day you will be expected to be there at 7.45am for a show round and information meeting.
+On the first day you will be given a show round of the hospital at 7.45am

 Electives are placed in one of the following hospitals according to the speciality chosen :